phenotypic/homebridge-web-sprinklers/README.md

 This [homebridge](https://github.com/nfarina/homebridge) plugin exposes a web-based sprinkler system to Apple's [HomeKit](http://www.apple.com/ios/home/).
 Using simple HTTP requests, the plugin allows you to turn on/off individual sprinkler zones.
 With the use of the [Apixu API](https://www.apixu.com), the plugin can also provide scheduling for your sprinkler system.

-Both the watering start times and the watering durations can be (and are by default) calculated by the plugin each day, taking into account local weather conditions and user-specified values.
+Watering start times and the watering durations can be (and are by default) calculated by the plugin, taking into account local weather conditions and user-specified values.

 ## Installation

 1. Install [homebridge](https://github.com/nfarina/homebridge#installation-details)
 2. Install this plugin: `npm install -g homebridge-web-sprinklers`
-3. Sign up to the [Apixu API](https://www.apixu.com) (if you want scheduling)
+3. Sign up (for free) to the [Apixu API](https://www.apixu.com) and retrieve your API key (if you want scheduling)
 4. Update your `config.json` file

 ## Configuration